LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 A mobile library stop is a location visited by a mobile library vehicle.
 It should be open to all members of the public.
 This will exclude locations that are for home deliveries, or locations that have other access restrictions (such as school-only).

+### How the data can be collected

+Library services will often already hold mobile library stops in spreadsheets.
+To some extent these are also held in the Library Management System, but this is rarely the 'master' copy of the data.

+In theis case, the easiest way to compile this data will be to rearrange existing spreadsheets into this data format.

 ### Sample data row

 | Organisation | Mobile name | Route | Community | Stop | Address | Postcode | GeoX | GeoY | Day | Arrival | Departure | Frequency | Start | End | Timetable |
 | ------------ | ----------- | ----- | --------- | ---- | ------- | -------- | ---- | ---- | --- | ------- | --------- | --------- | ----- | --- | --------- |
 | Somerset | Mobile | A | Brompton Regis | Wimbleball Lake | Wimbleball Lake, Brompton Regis | TA22 9NU | -3.47537 | 51.064823 | Tuesday | 10:05 | 10:20 | FREQ=WEEKLY;INTERVAL=4 | 2019-11-12 | | [Link](https://www.somerset.gov.uk/libraries-leisure-and-communities/libraries/library-facilities/mobile-library/) |

-A full sample can be viewed at [Somerset mobile stops](https://github.com/LibrariesHacked/schema-librarydata/blob/master/data/somerset_mobile_library_stops.csv).
+A full sample can be viewed at [Somerset mobile stops](https://github.com/LibrariesHacked/schema-librarydata/blob/master/data/mobile_library_stops_somerset.csv).

 ### Field notes